alandmoore/admbrowser/README.rst

 - There is no password dialog when a page requests authentication.
 You can set a single user/password set in the config file to be sent whenever a site does request it, or provide auth credentials in the URL (in a bookmark/start_url).
 - Mime type handling is a little rough still, and you're bound to get 404 or network errors attempting to download documents when it's disabled.

-If you find bugs, please report them as an "issue" at the project's github page: http://github.com/alandmoore/wcgbrowser/issues.
+If you find bugs, please report them as an "issue" at the project's github page: http://github.com/alandmoore/admbrowser/issues.
 If your "bug" is really a feature request, see below.

+The following issues showed up with the port from QtWebKit to QtWebEngine:

+- Proxy settings don't work.
+There's no documented way to set a proxy server on QtWebEngine, that I've found.
+- "privacy_mode" doesn't work.
+The option to enable privacy mode no longer exists in QtWebEngine.
+- Plugins can't be disabled.
+Again, not a setting in QtWebEngine.
+- The handling of downloaded files is all broken.
+There's not yet a way to do this in QtWebEngine.
+- Probably much more that hasn't been tested yet.

 Contributing
 ============